ring0-c0d3-br34k3r/Inline_Hooking/README.md

   functions We Will take 5 bit for put the JMP
   - See    :    https://www.malwaretech.com/wp-content/uploads/2015/01/CodeFlow.png

-  This "*(BYTE*)originalMessageBoxA = 0xE9;" Writes the jump opcode to the beginning of the original function | bm3na akhor 3wad tkhdm originalMessageBoxA radi tkhdm
+  This "*(BYTE*)originalMessageBoxA = 0xE9;" Writes the jump opcode to the beginning of the original function
-  JMP (0xE9).

   This "*(DWORD*)((DWORD)originalMessageBoxA + 1) = relativeAddress;" Writes the relative address for the jump instruction.